Conflict of interest: Consent to current conflicts

 Informed consent requires that each affected client be fully advised about the material ways that the representation could adversely affect that client.
-In joint representations, the information provided should include the interests of the lawyer and other affected client, the courses of action that could be foreclosed due to the joint representation, the potential danger that the client's confidential information might be disclosed, and the potential consequences if the lawyer had to withdraw at a later stage in the proceedings.
+In joint representations, the information provided should include the interests of the lawyer and other affected clients, the courses of action that could be foreclosed due to the joint representation, the potential danger that the client's confidential information might be disclosed, and the potential consequences if the lawyer had to withdraw at a later stage in the proceedings.
 Merely telling the client that there are conflicts, without further explanation, is not adequate disclosure.
 The lawyer must fully disclose the potential impairment to the lawyer's loyalty and explain how another unconflicted attorney might better serve the client's interests.

 Prospective consent to future conflicts

-It is not unusual in the current legal environment of large multinational and global law firms for the firms to seek advance or prospective waivers of future conflicts from their clients.
-A law firm is particularly likely to seek a prospective waiver when a large corporation seeks the specialized knowledge of the firm in a small matter, without a high likelihood of repeat business.
+It is not unusual in the current legal environment of large multinational and global law firms to seek advance or prospective waivers of future conflicts from their clients.
+A law firm is particularly likely to seek a prospective waiver when a large corporation seeks the firm's specialized knowledge in a small matter, without a high likelihood of repeat business.
 As the ABA stated in its Ethics Opinion 93-372: